Get Better Accounting for Shopify with A2X for Shopify

 The secret to seamless accounting

-Accounting might not be everyone’s forte, but that doesn’t mean it has to be problematic.
-If you’re still manually reconciling your Shopify pay-outs, pulling out fee, refund and adjustment data, then you’re also probably aware of how many hours you spend reconciling your accounts on a monthly basis.
+Accounting might not be everyone’s forte, but that doesn’t mean it has to be problematic or taking up all your time.
+If you’re still manually reconciling your Shopify pay-outs, pulling out fee, refund and adjustment data, then you may be aware you need to cut back on hours spent reconciling your accounts on a monthly basis.

 Save yourself hours, and benefit from more accurate bookkeeping, by simplifying the flow of your financial information from Shopify to your accounting system, with A2X for Shopify.